MeenuDSaini/Final_Bootcamp_Project/README.md

       4. **Malnutrition**: Thinness 1-19 Years and Thinness 5-9 Years
          **These features gives information about prevailing malnutrition conditions specially in children of countries.**
-      5. **Mortality status**: Adult mortality, infants deaths and under-five deaths **Adult mortality tells us about effectiveness of overall heath programs, infant deaths and under-five deaths tells bout the effectiveness of immunization programs of different countries.**
+      5. **Mortality status**: Adult mortality, infants deaths and under-five deaths **Adult mortality tells us about effectiveness of overall health programs, infant deaths and under-five deaths tells about the effectiveness of immunization programs of different countries.**

 Here is the complete detail of dataset:
 Country: Explore the global tapestry with data from diverse nations.